probmods/probmods2/teaching_extras/ExtendedTugOfWar.md

 viz(dist)
 ~~~~

-Find an example of *explaining away*.
-What evidence would cancel out the initial belief that Bob is stronger than average?
+Find an example of *explaining away*: What evidence would cancel out the initial belief that Bob is stronger than average?

 ## Cleverness